STProgrammer/GA-simulation-simple/README.txt

+# Genetic algorithms simulation, simple

+Answer to assignment from "AI methods and applications" course, DTE-2501 autumn 2021, from UiT The Arctic University of Norway.

 The starter code consists of 3 python files: GAengine.py, Main.py and Utils.py.
 You will need to install pygame in your environment for the code to work.
 Main.py contains the render code.
 The initial population is also created here.